 Principals provide leadership and overall management of elementary and secondary schools.
 To become a certified or licensed principal, individuals must complete a graduate-level program.
-Principals usually complete a master's degree or a post-master's certificate program in educational administration or educational leadership.
+Principals usually complete a master's degree or a post-master's certificate program, both of which take approximately two years to complete.
 In these programs, students generally learn about leadership theories, education law, staff management practices and educational technology.
-Students might also have the opportunity to serve in an internship at an elementary, middle or high school.
-Some programs might offer studies online.
+Students might also have the opportunity to complete an internship at an elementary, middle or high school.
 In some cases, prospective students might need to hold a current teacher's license in order to enroll.
+These programs are commonly available online for flexible learning.

 Master's Degree Programs in Educational Administration